Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 Because your purpose may not be realized if key facts are left out.

-There are several details to include in your letter to the judge, but the following must not miss;
+There are several details to include in your letter to the judge, but the following must not be missed;

 Before you start writing your letter, double-check that you have all of the information you’ll need to convey your message accurately.